gaast/glitcher/README.md

 - `-o` signifies the path to the directory where you want to save the new image.
 This argument is optional.
 If you don't include it, `glitcher.py` uses the current working directory, that is, the directory `glitcher.py` is in.
 - `-m` signifies how many times you want to mutate the image--that is, how many times you want `glitcher.py` to alter the base image.
 The higher the number, the more destroyed the image becomes.
 This is an optional argument; the default value is `25`.
 - `-r` signifies how many pixels you want to replace each time the program mutates the image.
 By default, this value is `0`, meaning that it will replace every pixel with the new value each pass.
 The higher your image's resolution, the higher this number will have to be before you'll notice a difference.
 Of course, because pixels are replaced from the top-left, across to the top-right, then down to the next row of pixels at the left, you'll be leaving portions of the image untouched this way.
 Maybe that's what you want!
 - `-f` signifies how many frames you want to include in an animated .GIF file made from the altered source image.
 This argument is optional and by default is `1`; in this case, `glitcher.py` doesn't make a .GIF file.
-Currently, the program saves every image file created as part of this process
+- `-k` signifies that you want to keep the individual pictures used to make an animated .GIF file.
+It doesn't take any arguments; just include `-k` and you'll keep the images.

 So, for example: